-Certified Licensing Professionals, Inc. will begin accepting applications for the CLP Emeritus status – a designation that will recognize individuals who have earned and held the Certified Licensing Professional (CLP) credential, in good standing, but are now retired from full-time employment.
+Certified Licensing Professionals, Inc. is now accepting applications for the CLP Emeritus status – a designation that recognizes individuals who have earned and held the Certified Licensing Professional (CLP) credential, in good standing, but are now retired from full-time employment.
 The offering comes at the requests of, and in order to recognize, CLP certificants who have had successful careers in licensing/IP but are no longer able to maintain the credential due to their employment status.

 In order to apply for CLP Emeritus status, an individual must: